gwen001/DataExtractor/README.md

 do not parse out of scope urls as defined in the target scope tab

 - Settings / Remove duplicates:
-remove duplicates from datas tabs
+remove duplicates from data tabs

 - Settings / Ignore extensions:
 do not parse urls with those extensions